Kathmandu—Lhasa—Everest Base Camp

 The journey from Kathmandu to Lhasa and Everest can be done anytime from April through December.
 The months that offer the best views are April, May and October through December.

-We can arrange this journey for groups of up to ten people.
-Price is discounted for groups of 3 or more.
+We can arrange this journey for groups between 2 and 12 people.
+Price is discounted for groups of 3 people or more.
 Contact us for the price for this journey at firstname.lastname@example.org

 Included in the price: